Khaja-Mohiddin-SK/Vehicle-Configurator/README.md

 The project was created as an interactive automotive visualization application.

-Vehicle components and assets were prepared in Blender and Unreal Engine, including mesh cleanup, separation, pivot adjustment, and material configuration.
+Imported 3D vehicle assets were organized and adjusted in Blender and Unreal Engine, including mesh separation, pivot correction, and component setup for interaction.

 Blueprints are used to control user interactions such as vehicle color changes, door animations, headlights, and camera switching.